Open Days in 2024/25

-Our Open Days generally run on the first Friday of each month.
-Upcoming dates are:
+Our Open Days generally run on the first Friday of the month throughout the year.

 Please do join us at one of our Open Days at our Mingledown Barn office in Chawton, Hampshire.
 Throughout the day we will be offering bookable appointments with our wildlife travel experts, where you can discuss your travel ideas over a relaxed coffee and biscuits.
 In addition to this, we will also be offering the following free-of-charge activities (registration required):